WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Run `files_watch.py` then add file or files to a configured folder. `main:process_files` will process ONLY the added files.

-Each Observer has a Process list of processIDs from `config.json` Processes collection.
+Each Observer has a subset Process list (processIDs) from `config.json` Processes collection.
 This Process subset and file(s) are passed to `main:process_files` which overrides configured Process executions.

 When `main:process_files` is passed parameters it requires a Process list (processID) to execute.